jobergner/backent-cli/README.md

 # backent-cli
-backent-cli provides a toolkit to generate a server and a custom API as package which broadcasts all state changes automatically.
+backent-cli provides a toolkit to generate a server and a custom API as package which broadcasts state changes to entities automatically.

 ### Example `config.json`
 The API is generated based on a configuration which may look like this: